 - Nominators are encouraged to identify candidates whose contributions reach broad audiences that include women, minorities, individuals with disabilities, and senior citizens.

-Eligible individuals include scientists and engineers from all disciplines, including social and behavioral sciences and biomedical fields who have contributed substantially to the public's engagement with science or technology.
+Eligible individuals include active or retired scientists and engineers from all disciplines, including social and behavioral sciences and biomedical fields, who have contributed substantially to the public's engagement with science or technology.
 Only materials produced for general audiences, as opposed to professional or trade audiences, will be considered.
 Employees of the AAAS are not eligible.